Read This First

 Can you provide an actual scenario in which a burden of proof arose from a scientific inquiry?

-In plain terms: The heliocentric model proposed by Nicolaus Copernicus in the 16th century, suggesting the Sun as the center of the universe with planets, including Earth, orbiting around it, fundamentally challenged the long-standing geocentric model.
+At the center is a simpler claim: The heliocentric model proposed by Nicolaus Copernicus in the 16th century, suggesting the Sun as the center of the universe with planets, including Earth, orbiting around it, fundamentally challenged the long-standing geocentric model.

 - Application in This Scenario: The epistemic pressure is how evidence, uncertainty, and responsible confidence interact before the reader accepts or rejects the claim.